SimonO7/Minute-Math-Quiz/README.md

 Coming soon!

 ### Description:
-A math quiz game created in Javascript, based on a similar paper math quiz called Hot Pencil or Mad Minute, used by many teachers in elementary schools for students typically in grades 1-5 to build basic math knowledge.
+A math quiz game created with Javascript, based on a math quiz called Hot pencils or Mad Minute, used by many elementary school teachers for teaching students typically in grades 1-5 to build basic math knowledge.

 The goal of this game is simple: answer as many randomly generated math questions correctly as you can in one minute.